CCEOKLogo-Teal-LCL

 Since the 1970s, Catholic Charities has worked to fulfill Christ’s directive to “welcome the stranger” by helping refugees from around the world resettle in Tulsa.
 Although each refugee arrives with their own unique heritage, migration story and dreams, the goal is the same for all: attain self-sufficiency as soon as possible and become active, contributing members in their new communities.
 Catholic Charities provides the initial services and support to refugees on this path to success in their new home.

-Regardless of the reason for becoming a refugee--war, political upheaval, well-founded fear of persecution, or natural disasters--all refugees are approved for resettlement as part of the US Refugee Admissions Program.
+Regardless of the reason for becoming a refugee–war, political upheaval, well-founded fear of persecution, or natural disasters–all refugees are approved for resettlement after extensive background checks as part of the US Refugee Admissions Program.
+Most reufgees wait years, sometimes decades, after registering with the UNHCR to be assigned a country in whiche they can begin rebuilding their lives.

 The United States has a long, proud history of welcoming refugees.
 There are more than 65 million refugees in the world today—more than at any other time in history—but only 1% will be given the opportunity to resettle in the United States.